buntine/p-prime-prime/CONTENT.md

 In a paper published in 1964 for the International Computation Center in Rome, Böhm proved that p″ was Turing-complete, which makes it the first structured programming language that did not contain a `GOTO` instruction but instead relied upon iteration.
 Djikstra would go on to reference p″ in his now-famous paper: [GOTO considered harmful](aaa).

-Here is a simple program to add two numbers together for a Turing machine where `N = 3` and main memory looks like this `[2, 1]`:
+Here is a simple program to add two numbers together for a Turing machine where `N = 3` and main memory looks something like this `[2, 1]`:

 ```
 (